Lawrence Sheriff

 He took up residence in a large house called the King's Grocer's House on Newgate Street in the City of London.
 Throughout his life he bought extensive property in the areas of Rugby, Brownsover and London, including the estate of Conduit Close in Middlesex.

 He became a wealthy merchant, and married a woman called Elizabeth but was not known to have had any children.
-In 1566 he was elected as the Vice-Warden of the Grocers Company, but the following year he became ill and died in September 1567.
+In 1566 he was elected as the Vice-Warden of the Grocers’ Company, but the following year he became ill and died in September 1567.
 In his last few months he drew up a will which stipulated that his fortune should be used to found almshouses and a school "to serve chiefly for the children of Rugby and Brownsover... and next for such as be of other places hereunto adjoyneing.".
-Shortly before his death, Sheriff added a codicil to his will reducing the amount of money he left to the school, possibly due to a family financial problem, instead leaving his eight acre Conduit Close estate: At the time this seemed like a poor exchange, as the estate consisted of undeveloped farmland on the edge of London, however, in time this endowment made Rugby School a wealthy institution due to the subsequent development of the area and rise in land values.
+Shortly before his death, Sheriff added a codicil to his will reducing the amount of money he left to the school, possibly due to a family financial problem, and instead leaving to it his eight-acre Conduit Close estate.
+At the time,this seemed like a poor exchange, as the estate consisted of undeveloped farmland on the edge of London.
+However, in time this endowment made Rugby School a wealthy institution due to the subsequent development of the area and rise in land values.
 The area of the estate includes much of what is now Great Ormond Street, Lamb's Conduit Street and Rugby Street in the London district of Bloomsbury.
 This endowment was not fully realized, however, for some time, due to a challenge over the provisions of the will from the Howkins family, to whom Sheriff was related through his sister, Bridget.

 He requested to be buried at parish church of St Andrew's Church in Rugby, where his parents were buried, but this request was not carried out, and instead he was buried at Christ Church Greyfriars in Newgate in London.
 However no trace remains: the church and all its monuments were destroyed in the Great Fire of London in 1666.
-He is remembered today by the Lawrence Sheriff School in Rugby.
+He is remembered today by the Lawrence Sheriff School, the Lawrence Sheriff Almshouses, and Lawrence Sheriff Street in Rugby.
 Both Rugby School and the Lawrence Sheriff School use versions of the coat of arms granted to Lawrence Sheriff in 1559.